The PEGNL Office will be closed December 24 to 26, 2024 and January 1, 2025.

 • Eng.
 L. or Geo.
 L.

 Legislation restricts the practice and the use of these titles, to licensed individuals and companies to ensure the public can trust that those practicing and using the titles are duly qualified to and held accountable for practicing professionally, competently, and ethically.
+A person cannot call themselves an Engineering Manager, a Field Engineer, a Geologist, a Geophysicist, etc. unless they are registered with PEGNL.
 More information on practice restrictions and the misuse of titles is available through the following links: Restricted Practice or Restricted Use of Titles.

 Reporting a Compliance Issue